YC-Cho/C-/README.md

 # CPP

 This is the C++ project.
-For convenience, the every code was written in the header file, and CPP file contains only execution function(main).
+For convenience(easy to read), the every code was written in the header file, and CPP file contains only execution function(main).